Timothy Radcliffe: Career

 During the mid-1970s, Radcliffe was based at the West London Catholic Chaplaincy.
-A Fellow then Prior of Blackfriars, he taught scriptures at Oxford and was elected Prior Provincial of England in 1988.
+A Fellow then Prior of Blackfriars, he taught Scripture at Oxford and was elected Prior Provincial of England in 1988.
 In 1992, he was elected Master of the Dominican Order, holding that office until 2001.
 During his tenure as Master, Radcliffe served as ex-officio Grand Chancellor of the Pontifical University of Saint Thomas Aquinas in Rome.

-In 2001, after the expiration of his term as Master, Radcliffe took a sabbatical year, before in 2002, again serving as a simple member of the Dominican community in Oxford.
+In 2001, after the expiration of his term as Master, Radcliffe took a sabbatical, before returning to the Dominican community in Oxford in 2002.

 After serving for several years on the advisory board of the Las Casas Institute, which "critical reflection on questions of human dignity in the light of Catholic social teaching and theology", he was appointed the Institute's director in April 2014.
 His term as director ended after two years and he continued thereafter as a member of its advisory board.
 Radcliffe continued preaching and public speaking internationally.

 In 2015, Radcliffe was named a Consultor to the Pontifical Council for Justice and Peace.
 (Note: The Pontifical Council for Justice and Peace ceased function in January 2017 with the erection of the dicastery for Promoting Integral Human Development.)

 Although not a topic Radcliffe has often written on in his numerous publications, he has publicly defended Catholic teaching on same-sex marriage:

 The Catholic Church does not oppose gay marriage.
 It considers it to be impossible...
 Marriage is founded on the glorious fact of sexual difference and its potential fertility.
 Without this, there would be no life on this planet, no evolution, no human beings, no future.
 Marriage takes all sorts of forms, from the alliance of clans through bride exchange to modern romantic love.
 We have come to see that it implies the equal love and dignity of man and woman.
 But everywhere and always, it remains founded on the union in difference of male and female.
 Through ceremonies and sacrament this is given a deeper meaning, which for Christians includes the union of God and humanity in Christ.

 Radcliffe is a Patron of Positive Faith, the main ministry of Catholic AIDS Prevention and Support, sits on the Council on Christian Approaches to Defence and Disarmament, and is a Patron of Embrace the Middle East.

 In January 2023, Pope Francis named Radcliffe to lead a three-day preparatory retreat for participants in the Synod on Synodality in October 2023.
 He returned to deliver the preparatory retreat for the October 2024 part of the same synod.